bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 In addition to the daily scrapers, there are quarterly scrapers that ensure that all data available for their respective network are in the database.
 The networks that have quarterly scrapers are:
 - Environment and Climate Change Canada (Hydat)
 - Environment and Climate Change Canada (Water Quality)
-- Minestry of Environment (Ground Water Wells)
+- Ministry of Environment (Ground Water Wells)
 - Ministry of Environment (Historical Hydrometric Data)
 - Meteorological Service of Canada (Cliamte)
 - BC Environmental Monitoring System (Water Quality)